e4drcf/ewizardjs-docs/docs/documentation/navigator.md

 ## Navigator

-For navigation in the eWizardjs presentation is responsible Navigator module.
-Navigator is part of the engine and is available in the presentations and surveys by default.
+For navigation in the eWizardjs project is responsible Navigator module.
+Navigator is part of the core engine and is available in the presentations and surveys by default.
 Navigator uses [structure.json](documentation/structure/) file which denotes standard slide demonstration flow.
 Having said that you can still create the new demonstration [flow](#flow) dynamically while viewing a presentation.

 **Usage**

-The Navigator instance is assigned as a property to the **Vue** instance, so you have access to the Navigator via `$navigator`.
-You can therefore call its methods using `this` keyword:
+The Navigator instance is bounded to the instance of **Vue** as `$navigator`.
+You have access to the Navigator and its methods via `this` context on the **Slide**:

 ```js
 this.$navigator